Hamiltonian Forging of a Thermofield Double: TFD States as Ground States

-Outside these limits, $H_{LR}(\beta)$ should be carefully readjusted so as to keep the overlap $|\braket{\hbox{GS}(\beta)}{\hbox{TFD}(\beta)}| $ as close to 1 as possible.
-In the cited references, no controlled scheme is offered by means of which one can obtain an estimation of the departure from maximal fidelity.
+Outside these limits, $H_{LR}(\beta)$ should be carefully adjusted in order to keep the overlap $|\braket{\hbox{GS}(\beta)}{\hbox{TFD}(\beta)}| $ as close to 1 as possible.
+In the cited references, no controlled scheme is offered whereby one can obtain an estimation of the departure from maximal fidelity.
 In the next section, we seek for such a protocol by starting from an exact answer valid for the case of free fermions.
 The introduction of an interaction degrades this maximal fidelity in a continuous way.
 We provide a set of rules to still find an excellent answer.